About Shoshana

 Blog

-Differentiation in STEM: Teaching Chemistry and Computer Science to Diverse Learners
+Cerebellum-Inspired Teaching Strategies for Teaching Computer Science to Diverse Learners